Ten Ways to Handle Losing a Job

 2. File for Unemployment Compensation

 Continue receiving income after losing a job by filing a claim for unemployment benefits.
-In general, state law allows an unemployed worker to collect unemployment compensation if the termination was not for misconduct that was deliberate and repeated, the employment was for a certain amount of time, the individual earned a certain amount in wages, the individual can work immediately, and the individual is physically capable of working.
+In general, state law allows an unemployed worker to collect unemployment compensation if the person became unemployed through no fault of their own, the employment was for a sufficient amount of time, the person earned a sufficient amount in wages, the person can work immediately, and the person is physically capable of working.
 Check with the unemployment agency in your state to determine specific eligibility requirements.

 3. Continue Healthcare Coverage